Youth Programs at Magnolia Plantation & Gardens

 to be added to the class roster.

-Environmental Science: Write a report on an aquatic pollution AND endangered species.
+Environmental Science: Write a report on an aquatic pollution AND an endangered species.

 Magnolia Plantation offers Boy Scouts